UK Birth Rate Statistics 2026 — 1.49 Fertility Rate

-Live UK birth rate counter 2026.
+The UK birth rate is 1.49 children per woman in 2026 (total fertility rate).
 Approximately 605,000 babies are born in the UK each year — one every 52 seconds.
-Watch births tick in real time from ONS birth statistics.
+Live ONS birth statistics.

 About These Statistics